fauzancodes/github-wrapped-app/README.md

 ## How to Use?

-Please download the installer from the [release page](https://github.com/fauzancodes/github-wrapped-app/releases/tag/v1.0.0).
+Please download the windows installer from the [release page](https://github.com/fauzancodes/github-wrapped-app/releases/tag/v1.0.0).

 ## Warning